California

 Verily, they have their reward.

 Now we learn that as Arnold was cooperating with the Democrats in destroying the State, he had also been busy for years destroying his marriage.
 This is a sad business in its own right, since the public face of his marriage with Maria Shriver, who had four children with him, had always seemed strong and happy -- they had recently hit their 25th anniversary.
-We have seen before how false these representations can be, and now the dam has burst.
+We have seen before how false such representations can be, and now the dam has burst.
 We are even hearing that Arnold, like Bill Clinton, used State police to deliver women to him in Maria's absence.
 I hope he enjoyed his time as Governor, because he may not be able to put back together a life like he had.

 Arnold's failure of leadership may have contributed to the nature of the results of the 2010 election.
 But that can't be the whole story.
 A California majority that returns the dinosaur Jerry Brown to Sacramento and reelects the witless and execrable Barbara Boxer to six more years in Washington has all but lost its mind.